 Resident and Employee Communications

 Determine which communication channels and emergency-specific broadcast methods are the most effective for quickly reaching out to residents and employees.
-Recognize that there isn’t one communication plan fits all solution.
 Some residents may prefer phone calls over text messages and emails, or vice versa.
 Social media is also an effective set of real-time platforms that can be used to inform community residents and those outside of the community.
 Additionally, as your community grows in diversity, it is important to send messages in the residents’ most preferred language.
 This reduces the communication gap significantly and residents can take required action quickly.

 In a “high-level” emergency situation, using a communication system that features Reverse 911 will overwrite resident primary contact preference and send instant phone calls and email messages.
 The communications strategy must also incorporate a contingency plan for alerting residents of an emergency in the event the community loses cellular service.